project-husky/husky/docs/XUA.md

 # Cross-Enterprise User Assertion Profile (XUA)

 This profile provides a tool to communicate details about the identity of an authenticated user between different organizations.
 For these cross-enterprise transactions, it is important that the recipient can make access decisions based on the details provided.
 The XUA profile includes several actors.
 The central actors are the x-service user and the x-service provider.
 Moreover there are the user authentication provider and the X-Assertion Provider.
-In Husky the XUA profile is implemented in the `husky-xua-gen-impl` module, more precisely in class `SimpleXuaClient`.
+In Husky the XUA profile is implemented in the `husky-xua-gen-impl` module, more precisely in class [SimpleXuaClient](javadoc/org/husky/xua/communication/clients/impl/SimpleXuaClient.html).

 ## Provide assertion

 The transaction to provide a user assertion is called [ITI-40](<https://profiles.ihe.net/ITI/TF/Volume2/ITI-40.html>).
 This transaction is used by the service user to submit an identity assertion to the service provider.
 The identity assertion is verified using the third party issuer.

 An example for providing an identity assertion to service provider can be found in integration tests of husky xua-gen-impl module.
-The class is called `XuaClientTest`.
+The class is called [XuaClientTest](javadoc/org/husky/xua/communication/integration/XuaClientTest.html).
 To provide an identity assertion you have to create an instance of XuaClient.
-Furthermore you must create an instance of `XUserAssertionRequest`.
-You must submit the identity assertion and the created request with the method `send()`.
+Furthermore you must create an instance of [XUserAssertionRequest](javadoc/org/husky/xua/communication/xua/XUserAssertionRequest.html).
+You must submit the identity assertion and the created request with the method [send](javadoc/org/husky/xua/communication/clients/impl/SimpleXuaClient.html#send(org.husky.xua.core.SecurityHeaderElement,org.husky.xua.communication.xua.XUserAssertionRequest)).

 ```java
 XuaClientConfig xuaClientConfig = new XuaClientConfigBuilderImpl().clientKeyStore(clientKeyStore)